lnicastro/DIF/doc/README.md

 is the subversion).
 A directory named `dif-x.y.z` will be created containing all the source code as well as the documentation and the scripts needed to install **DIF**.
-To download and manage the package via the Git repository you need `git`:
+To download and manage the package via the GitHub repository you need `git`:

       git clone https://github.com/lnicastro/DIF.git
       cd DIF